Kong/docs.konghq.com/app/enterprise/1.3-x/kong-cloud.md

 * post_function

 #### Other Plugins
-Plugins not categorized above which have been made unavailable for various reasons:
+There are other plugins not categorized above, which are unavailable for the reasons specified:

-* request-size-limiting - Disabled for a potential memory exhaustion.
+* request-size-limiting - Disabled for potential memory exhaustion.
-* rate-limiting - Open source version only.
-Rate limiting advanced is available for use in its place.
+* rate-limiting - Only the open-source version is unavailable.
+Rate Limiting Advanced is available for use in its place.
-* kubernetes-sidecar-injector - Kong Cloud does not run in a Kubernetes environment. zipkin
+* kubernetes-sidecar-injector - Kong Cloud does not run in a Kubernetes environment.
+* zipkin

 #### Third-party / Custom Plugins
 Third-party and custom plugins are currently not supported on Kong Cloud.
-Any plugin deployed on Kong Cloud must first be thoroughly vetted for scalability, and security before being allowed to run in the hosted environment.
+Any plugin deployed on Kong Cloud must first be thoroughly vetted for scalability and security before being allowed to run in the hosted environment.

 ## Vitals
-Kong Cloud only displays vital metrics for the 5 minute timeframe.
+Kong Cloud only displays vital metrics for the 5-minute timeframe.

 Per-node statistics are disabled, only cluster-level metrics are available.

 # Kong Cloud IP Addresses for Firewall Configuration
-All traffic from Kong Cloud originates from the following list of providers IP addresses.
+All traffic from Kong Cloud originates from the following list of providers' IP addresses:

 ## AWS
 #### us-west-1